-CEH researchers have designed, and are overseeing, the delivery of this trial.
-The work aligns with NERC and CEH’s scientific aim of monitoring the impacts of human actions on the environment.
+CEH researchers designed and oversaw the delivery of this trial, with all aspects of the project scrutinised by an independent Scientific Advisory Committee, chaired by Prof Bill Sutherland of Cambridge University.
+This work aligns with NERC and CEH’s scientific aim of monitoring the impacts of human actions on the environment.

 - Science Advisory Committee Chair (January 2015)